Calamoideae: Description

 The Calamoideae is a widely varied group.
 Many of the rattans in the subfamily are slender, high-climbing vines creeping from the jungle floor aided by evolved hooks and barbs, allowing them to cling onto competitive vegetation to reach the canopy top.
 Whether or not they climb, almost all genera in this subfamily tend to have clustering species with few solitary members among them, though some genre are mostly or strictly solitary producing acaulescent trees.
 Among the prostrate, clustered, or solitary and erect members, the Korthalsia genus is unique in that it produces off-shoots high above ground rather than near-ground as is seen in most other clustering species.

 The leaves are consistently reduplicate of which palmate and pinnate variations exist.
 The armament on the leaves in many species mimics the armament found on other parts of plants in the group.
 Sharp prickles and spines line rachises, leaf margins and leaf sheaths.
 Other genera produce spines along the roots and stems.
 In climbing plants there are extended rachises formed into sharp spines while, as in the African rattans, the distal most leaflets are modified into reflexed spines, acanthophylls.
 While some Calamus species bear protective cirri others have evolved spines on false inflorescences as a means of protection.

-Sexually they show hermaphroditic, monoecious, dioecious and polygamous characteristics of which some are hapaxanthic, dying after they flower and fruit, while the remainder follow the more common pleonanthic reproductive behavior.
+Sexually they show hermaphroditic, monoecious, dioecious and polygamous characteristics of which some are hapaxanthic, dying after they flower and fruit, while the remainder follow the more common pleonanthic reproductive behavior, continuing growth after flowering.
 A bract is characteristic in this subfamily, protecting the dyads of flowers on maturing and where dyads are not present a dyadic origin of flowering is evident (with the exception of Oncocalamus).
 Triads of hermaphroditic flowers are occasionally discovered within Laccosperma and a sterile staminate flower winged by two pistillate flowers are found in the rare Calamus species though these are exceptions to the rule.
 Pollinated flowers produce a fruit with overlapping scales.
 Usually arranged in distinct, vertical rows, the scales in Eugeissona, Myrialepis and a handful of Salacca species are small and irregularly arranged.